 I would never seek to eliminate crabapple crop because of its value to birds, and because the plant growth regulator that does that (Florel) is applied when the tree is in bloom, causing the flowers to drop.
 Seems pointless to grow a crabapple when you eliminate its two most attractive features!

 Florel is great for eliminating true nuisance fruit, though.
 Liquidamber pods, those spiking things that you used to play with as a kid, are a good example.
 Few homeowners use Florel, because they have trouble getting a sprayer that can reach up into a tree.
 So most people ask a yard servicer to do it.

-One Response to “ Feeding the birds ”
+2 Responses to “ Feeding the birds ”